Vanuatu entry requirements for Peru passport holders

 Peruvian passport holders can visit Vanuatu without a visa for up to 120 days.
 This policy has been in place since at least 2024.
 Just bring your passport and a return ticket.

-Your passport needs to be valid for the entire time you plan to stay in Vanuatu.
-Vanuatu does not enforce a 6-month validity rule beyond your departure date, but your airline might — check with them before you fly.
+Your passport needs to be valid for the entire time you plan to be in Vanuatu.
+Vanuatu does not require 6 months of validity beyond your departure date, but your airline might enforce that rule — check with them before flying.

 Required